Wellington Eye Centre Optometrist

 Even if you reach 4 weeks and are happy with your vision, it can still continue to improve.
 People often continue to improve up to 6 months after their surgery.
 And after PRK, some people continue to notice improvements almost 12 months afterwards.

-What can I do to make sure I have the best outcome after laser vision correction surgery?
+What can I do to ensure I have the best outcome after laser vision correction surgery?

 The key steps to help you get the best results are;